VBog/Bg-Bible-References/readme.txt

 Self-closing shortcode [bible book = 'Mt' ch = '2 :3-6 'type =' verses' lang='ru' /] displays quotes from the Bible in the text of the page.
 Here: book - the designation of the book, ch - numbers of chapters and verses, type - the output format.
+Allowed instead of 'book' and 'ch' specify the full reference  in the parameter 'ref'.
+In this case, the parameters 'book' and 'ch' are ignored.
+If ref = 'rnd', it displays a random quote from the list in the file quotes.txt.
+If ref = 'days', it displays the quote of the day according with the serial number of the day in the current year.
+If ref - any integer, it displays a quote with the appropriate serial number.
+Also you can create your own list of quotes in a text file, by separating references with any white spaces (space, tab, newline, etc.), and then specify filename in the plugin settings.
 If type = 'book', it displays the name of the book, chapter and verse in separate paragraph with verse number.
 If type = 'verses', it displays only the verses in separate paragraph with chapter number and verse number.
 If type = 'b_verses', it displays only the verses in separate paragraph with short book title, chapter number and verse number.